Royal Berkshire Hotel: The Horlick family

 By 1920 Colonel Sir James Nockolls Horlick (1886-1972) is shown to be the owner.
 He changed the name of the property to “Little Paddocks”.

 James Nockolls Horlick was born in 1886 in New York City, USA.
 His father was Sir James Horlick 1st Baronet who established the famous Horlicks malted milk company.
 He was educated at Eton and Cambridge University where he played first grade cricket and then joined the Coldstream Guards.

 In 1911 he married Flora Macdonald Martin, daughter of Colonel Cunliffe Martin.
 The couple had three children.
 He served in World War I and was presented with numerous awards including the Military Cross and an O.B.E.
 After the war he joined the Horlicks Company as a director and commuted between his Sunninghill property and Slough where the Horlicks factory was located at that time.
 He was the Member of Parliament for Gloucester between 1923 and 1929.

 James was a personal friend of members of the Greek Royal family.
 During the war he met King Alexander who was the first cousin of Prince Philip and his wife Aspasia Manos.
-Some years after King Alexander died his wife came in 1928 to visit them with her seven-year-old daughter Princess Alexandra.
+Some years after King Alexander died, Aspasia came in 1928 to visit them with her seven-year-old daughter Princess Alexandra.
 In later years Alexandra wrote her memoirs in which she recalled their visits to the Horlick's Sunninghill house.
 She said: